Lyton505/Quiz-Game/README.md

 # Final Project

-Final Project for Kibo's Future Perfect with Python programming.
+Final Project for Stanford's Code in Place Introduction to Python programming.

 ## Project Authors